nn.functional.interpolate¶

 Area Interpolation:

-The output pixel is computed as the average of input values within the corresponding region.
+The output pixel is computed as the average of input values within the corresponding region (2D only).

 Backward Gradient Calculation¶